 - Regions: to select the regions where your Services will run.
 End users will automatically be redirected by our Global Edge Network to the closest region where your Service is running.

 - Horizontal scaling: to define the number of simultaneous Instances running per region for your Service.
+This can be a static value or an autoscaling configuration.

 - Environment variables: to configure environment variables required by your application during both build and execution.
 To securely store sensitive data, you can use Secrets as environment variable values.